 The activities of R-Logitech S.A.M. ("R-Logitech" or "the company") and its group companies primarily consist of running ports and terminals, providing logistical services and transportation, procurement solutions and technical solutions.
-The company has its legal seat at 7, Rue du Gabian, Monaco and is registered with the chamber of commerce under number 15S06815.
+The company has its legal seat at 2, Rue du Gabian, C/° IBC - Monaco since January 2024 and is registered with the chamber of commerce under number 15S06815.

 The company was incorporated as a limited liability company under the laws of Monaco for the purpose of establishing a holding company for logistics and technological solutions.
 Until 4 October 2019 the company was registered under R-Logitech S.A.R.L. a limited liability company incorporated under the laws of Monaco, having its statutory seat in Monaco and its registered office at 7, Rue du Gabian, Monaco, registered with the chamber of commerce under number 15S06815.